-This thesis provides a review about the basics of theories of properties of matter with high energy density, which originates in heavy ion high energy collisions ( GeV/nucleus).
-Basic information about the extreme state of matter called quark-gluon plasma, introduction to quantum statistical mechanics and introduction to theory of longitudinally boost-invariantly expanding fireball of hot matter are mentioned.
+This work provides a review of theories of properties of high energy density matter originating in heavy-ion high energy collisions (GeV/nucleus).
+The work contains an introduction to the extreme state of matter called quark-gluon plasma, quantum statistical mechanics, and theory of longitudinally boost-invariantly expanding fireball of a hot matter.

 Particular intention is given to the blast-wave model with resonances, whose basic assumptions are longitudinally boost-invariant expansion, transverse expansion, and the existence of a particular hypersurface in space-time, on which hadronic matter abruptly decouples from fireball.